dvreeze/ocp-java-17-learning/doc/chapter10-streams.md

     .forEach(System.out::println);
 ```

-When reasoning about *stream pipeline evaluation order*, do not thing in terms of "intermediate collections" (there are not
+When reasoning about *stream pipeline evaluation order*, do not think in terms of "intermediate collections" (there are not
 any), but think in terms of *lazy evaluation*, and the pipeline trying to *entirely process one Stream element at a time*,
 to the extent possible.
 Of course, sorting does not allow complete one-element-at-a-time processing, but to the extent
 that this is possible this will be done.
-This should help to get a *mental picture* of stream processing.
+This should help to get a *mental picture* of evaluation order in stream processing.

 ### Working with primitive streams